Scope of the Workshop

 - Explore alternative concepts for urban logistics

-- Devise Decision support tools, methods and data analyses to support sustainable policy making
+- Devise decision support tools, methods and data analyses to support sustainable policy making

 Call for Papers